ModelEngineering/ExtendedFitter/docs/source/index.rst

 fitterpp: Simplified Parameter Fitting With Advanced Capabilities
 =================================================================

-fitterpp (pronounced "fitter plus plus") extends the capabilities of ``lmfit`` in several ways:
+fitterpp (pronounced "fitter plus plus") fits parameters of a function in a more convenient and sophisticated way than what is provided by ``lmfit``.

-1. simplifies parameter fitting by automating the calculation of residuals;
+1. simplifies parameter fitting to do in that users only provide the parameterized function;

 2. ensures that the parameters reported have the smallest residual sum of squares;